One Liner Review:

 It is unfortunate that Stretch takes after Carnahan’s lesser films, which are all about chaos.
 The movie is about a limo driver, named Stretch (Patrick Wilson), who is broke and in a bit of a fix.
 There are bookies who he owes money to, (we’ve seen that story a hundred times before,) and they have just sold off Stretch’s debt to a different bookie who wants to collect.
 Tonight.
 Stretch has been paying the debt off slowly, consistently handing over the same amount of money each month.
 Only now, he needs to get whatever he still owes, and pay it all at once.

 It’s a decent premise, but certainly nothing special.
 The coolest thing about it is that our main character is a limo driver.
 We haven’t exactly seen many movies about this profession.
 In fact, much of the first half that really works is about the life and what it’s like to be in this business.
 There’s the guy who was the legend of the industry, Karl with a K, (Ed Helms), and the story of how he did things, (such as cleaning up body parts for the Walking Dead’s Norman Reedus,) up until Karl with a K kills himself.
 Then there’s the competition, a guy named The Jovi, who drives around in a white car and a white outfit and never reveals his face.
 There are also a number of clients who Stretch picks up, showing us what it’s like in his line of work.
 He picks up David Hasselhoff and also Ray Liotta.
 Each of these scenes is a lot of fun, (although it would have been nice if there was a reference to Goodfellas, somewhere in the Liotta bit.)
-The movie features a lot of voice-over, and there’s no reason why Stretch couldn’t mention that movie and he was getting Henry Hill, for crying out loud.
-Something like that, with a few more expletives thrown in.
+The movie features a lot of voice-over, and there’s none of it is nearly as fun or funny as it should be.

 Long before the boss takes this kind of action, Alba’s character, Charlie, puts an important call into Stretch about a ride.
 There’s a guy known as Roger Karos (Chris Pine,) who is known to be crazy and into some pretty heavy things.
 Between drugs, women, and an overall lack of sanity, this guy is a handful.
 But there’s a reason why Stretch might be interested in him.
 He pays a lot.
 This guy tips heavy everywhere he goes.
 If Stretch can get him and make him happy for the time they are together, it should turn into a major pay day at the end of the ride.
 That’s the setup.
 So the mission begins.